Workflow of statistical data analysis (course offered within the context of the IMPRS BeSmart Summerschool)

 - RStudio provides a front end to R, LaTeX, git and svn.

 will use git as an example for a version control system. git might be

 also have a merge-tool, e.g.

 meld.
 (Any of kdiff3, araxis, bc3, codecompare, diffuse, ecmerge, emerge, gvimdiff, opendiff, p4merge, tkdiff, tortoisemerge, vimdiff, xxdiff... would work as well).

-- Stata, unfortunately, does not have an equivalent to Sweave.
+- Stata, unfortunately, does not have an equivalent to Sweave and knitr.
 Still, there are some tools: